Hodbarrow RSPB reserve

 Hodbarrow RSPB Reserve is a nature reserve run by the Royal Society for the Protection of Birds (RSPB) on the edge of the Lake District National Park in Cumbria, England.
 It is on the Duddon Estuary near the town of Millom and covers an area of 3.28 ha.

 History

 The nature reserve was purchased by the RSPB in 1986.
-It occupies a site where iron ore was mined from c.
+It occupies a site where haematite iron ore was mined from c.
 1850 until the 1960s.
 The mining caused subsidence.
 Flooding increased after the closure of the mine, as the site was no longer dewatered.
 The reserve continues to be protected from the sea by a seawall built by John Aird & Co. and completed in 1905.

 Habitats

 Most of the area of the reserve is taken up by Hodbarrow Lagoon, a flooded part of the former mine, which is described as a "coastal lagoon".
 Some of the reserve is scrubland.

 Facilities

 There is a car park on the Millom side of the reserve from which you can walk to the seawall.
 (Alternatively, there is more direct pedestrian access to the seawall from Haverigg).